Joey-Galligani/bubulle/README.md

 }
 ```

-## 📁 File Structure
+## File Structure

-Notes are stored in a JSON file with the following structure:
+### Notes Storage Location
+Notes are stored globally in VS Code's extension directory, allowing you to share notes across different projects:

+- **Global storage**: `~/.vscode/extensions/Joey-Galligani.bubulle/.bubulle-notes.json`
+- **Fallback**: `~/.bubulle-notes.json` (if extension directory cannot be created)

+This means your notes are available across all your projects and workspaces!

+### File Structure
 ```json
 {
     "notes": [